canadadev/site/content/benefits/banking.md

 row: "2"
 ---

-Coast Capital provides a customized personal and business packages.
+Coming soon...
+Coast Capital custom banking packages for CanadaDev.

-### Coast Capital and CanadaDev
+### Coast Capital - coming soon
 Coast Capital Savings is Canada’s largest credit union by membership, with over 572,000 members and we’re growing.
 Now that we’re a federal credit union, we have big plans to extend into new markets.
 Let’s go over some of the details that explain why over half a million people trust our service today.

 #### You get a say